The listings featured on this site are from companies from which this site receives compensation. Read the

 One of the best ways to decrease food waste is to increase our awareness.
 Many governments launch consumer awareness campaigns to educate us on food waste and its drastic effects, plus what you can do about it.

-We all have a responsibility to educate ourselves too.
+We all have a responsibility to educate ourselves, too.
 Read up on food waste in your country, the latest statistics, and how you can help.
 Think about what you do or don’t do already and implement the necessary changes in your home.
-Could you compost more food?
-Could you reduce your portion sizes?
-Or maybe you could start a weekly meal plan to cut down waste?
+You may be able to compost more food, reduce your portion sizes, or start a weekly meal plan to cut down waste.

 The Bottom Line

-Food waste is a global problem, harming the economy, our planet, and our people.
-Millions go hungry every day, but there’s more than enough food to go round for everyone — if only we didn’t waste it.
+Food waste poses a global problem, causing harm to the economy, our planet, and our people.
+Millions of people suffer from hunger every day, while there’s more than enough food available for everyone if we didn't waste it.

 OUR MISSION